 harmful.
 And all collars may be removed.
 Once vocal cord tissue is cut—with its

 attendant surgical risks—there is no turning back.
 The animal is forever exposed to serious complications

 that may cause lifelong anguish or a terrible, premature death.

 CLAIM: Cutting vocal cords is kinder than yelling at or abusing the animal.
 FACT: Cutting a dog's or cat's vocal cords to mask barking or meowing is abuse.
 And those who abuse animals for vocalizing are likely to do so for house-soiling, jumping on the furniture or just because.
 Prosecute the abuser, don't punish the victim with unnecessary, risky vocal cord surgery.

-CLAIM: Devocalization is rare.
-FACT: Devocalization is far more common than most people realize.
+CLAIM: Devocalization ("bark softening") is rare.
+FACT: Voice-altering surgery is far more common than most people realize.

-What's rare is disclosure by those who have animals devocalized and those who perform it.They know devocalization is widely considered cruel, and it's a cruelty that's easy to hide.
+What's rare is disclosure by those who have animals devocalized and those who perform it.They know it's considered cruel--and that it's easy to hide.

 Unlike cropped ears, docked tails and declawed paws, vocal cords are not visible.
 And when they're cut through the oral cavity, the only scars--the ones that can kill the animal--are internal, hidden from view.

-People encountering devocalized animals assume they have laryngitis.
-It's hard to fathom that someone actually had their vocal cords cut just to deal with barking or meowing.
+People encountering these unfortunate animals assume they have laryngitis.
+It's hard to imagine that someone actually had their vocal cords cut just to deal with barking or meowing.